 Yes, case fans can help cool a CPU.
 By moving air across the surface of the CPU, case fans can help dissipate heat and keep the CPU cooler.
 Additionally, case fans can help draw cool air into the case from outside, which can also help keep the CPU cool.

-It depends on your needs when it comes to 120mm vs. 140mm fans.
+It depends on your needs for 120mm vs. 140mm fans.
 The 140mm fan is the way to go if you need more airflow.
 The 120mm fan is the better option if you need less noise.
 It comes down to what you need and what you’re willing to sacrifice.

 The fan case is also a factor to consider.
 The 120mm fan is probably your best bet if you have a smaller case.
 But if you have a larger case, you might be able to fit a 140mm fan without any issues.
-Ultimately, it’s up to you to decide which one is best for you.
+Ultimately, it’s up to you to decide which is best.